-Institutional Controls (cont.): 10.
-The Site owner or remedial party will submit to NYSDEC a written statement that certifies, under penalty of perjury, that: (1) controls employed at the Controlled Property are unchanged from the previous certification or that any changes to the controls were approved by the NYSDEC; and, (2) nothing has occurred that impairs the ability of the controls to protect public health and environment or that constitute a violation or failure to comply with the SMP.
-NYSDEC retains the right to access such Controlled Property at any time in order to evaluate the continued maintenance of any and all controls.
-This certification shall be submitted every five years, or an alternate period of time that NYSDEC may allow and will be made by an expert that the NYSDEC finds acceptable; and 11.
-It is a violation of 6 NYCRR 375-1.11(b) to use the Property in a manner inconsistent with the Environmental Notice.
+Institutional Controls14.
+The site owner or remedial party will submit to NYSDEC a written statement that certifies, under penalty of perjury, that com- employed at the controlled property are unchanged from the prev certification or that any changes to the controls were approved by NYSDEC and nothing has occurred that impairs the ability of the controls to protect public health and environment or that constitut violation or failure to comply with the SMP.
+NYSDEC retains the right to access such controlled property at any time in order to evaluate the continued maintenance of any and all controls.
+This certification shall be submitted every 5 years, or an alternate period of time that NYSDEC finds acceptable.
+Engineering Controls: Inspections: 1.
+Landfill cover system Annually 2.
+Site security Annually 3.
+Monitoring Wells Annually Select Groundwater Mo nitoring Wells Annually Maintenance: 5 1.
+Groundwater Monitoring Wells As needed 2.
+Landfill cover system Site fence 4.
+Access road As needed Reporting: 1.
+Site Management Rep As requested by NYSDEC 2.
+Periodic Review Rep ort Every 5 years

-Engineering Controls: 1.
-Sub-Slab Depressurization System

-2. Soil Vapor Extraction System

-Inspections: Frequency

-Sub-Slab Depressurization Sys stem Annually

-Soil Vapor Extraction System Soil Vapor Extraction System

-Monitoring:

-Soil Vapor Points SS-101, SS-107, SS-108, SS-109, SS-110, Annually

-Groundwater Monitoring Well 06, MW-07, MW-08A Biennially

-Maintenance:

-1. Fan maintenance As needed

-2. Condensate knock out As needed

-Reporting:

-1. Site Management Report As requested by NYSDEC

-2. Periodic Review Report Every 5 years